 Risks and Complications

 The risks of minimally invasive surgery are similar to traditional, open surgeries, although the risks of infection and wound healing problems may be lower with minimally invasive surgery because the incisions are so small.

 While the small incisions used in minimally invasive surgery can make it easier to damage unseen structures like nerves and tendons, research studies have not shown a higher rate of these injuries.
-With good technique, these surgeries may even have lower
+With good technique and surgeon experience, these surgeries may even have lower

 risk compared to open surgeries.
 More research still needs to be done on these procedures to determine their risks and benefits relative to more traditional surgical methods.